splunk/splunk-connect-for-syslog/docs/lite.md

 ### SC4S Lite
 SC4S Lite, which is built upon the Splunk Connect for Syslog (SC4S), provides a lightweight, high-performance SC4S solution.
 ### Pluggable Modules
 Pluggable modules are predefined modules that you can enable and disable through configuration files.
 Each pluggable module represents a set of parsers for each vendor that supports SC4S.

-Note that you can only enable or disable modules, you cannnot create new modules or update existing ones.
+**Note: you can only enable or disable modules, you cannnot create new modules or update existing ones.**

 [For more information see](pluggable_modules.md)

 ### Splunk Enterprise or Splunk Cloud
-You confogure SC4S Lite to send syslog data to Splunk Enterprise or Splunk Cloud.
+You configure SC4S Lite to send syslog data to Splunk Enterprise or Splunk Cloud.
 The Splunk Platform provides comprehensive analysis, searching, and visualization of your processed data.

 ##  Data Flow
 1. Source systems send syslog data to SC4S Lite.
 The data may be transmitted using UDP, TCP, or RELP, depending on your system's capabilities and configurations.